 By Nancy Armitage

-The Henry E. Huntington’s Loggia at the San Marino Ranch was a romantic covered porch that served well for the Huntington’s “entertainments”.
+The Henry E. Huntington’s “Loggia” at the San Marino Ranch was a large romantic covered porch that served well for the Huntington’s “entertainments”.
 The Huntington’s ranch, called the “San Marino Ranch” was located in sunny Southern California.
-Photo Credit: Nancy Armitage

-The Loggia was surrounded by French gardens that were reminiscent of Versailles Palace.
-On a summer afternoon, cool breezes infused with the scent of fragrant flowers, like jasmine & orange blossoms would flow through the Loggia.
+The Loggia was surrounded by French gardens; they were reminiscent of Marie Antoinettes’s Versailles Palace in Paris France .
+On a summer afternoon, cool breezes infused with the scent of fragrant flowers, like jasmine & orange blossoms would float through the Loggia.
 The three-sided structure showcased the magnificent view of the Huntington’s three acres of smooth green lawns.
 The Huntington’s Loggia was surrounded by French white marble statues like Diana, the Huntress.
 There were six white marble statues of nude women; they graced the outer edges of the Loggia between the stately columns.
-Several marble head portraits on tall pedestals stood on each side of the mansion double doors.
+Several marble head portraits (George Washington) on tall pedestals stood on each side of the mansion double doors.

 The summer views from the loggia were incredible.
-Off in the distance, the Huntington Family Fruit Orchards hung heavy with summer fruits: juicy yellow gold peaches, purple plums, & tasty nectarines.
+Off in the distance to the east was the Huntington Family Fruit Orchards.
+The orchard hung heavy with summer fruits: juicy yellow gold peaches, purple Santa Rosa plums, & tasty nectarines.
 There were acres of bright oranges on orange trees (Valencia & Navel).
 The Huntington’s could see the majestic Mount Wilson (the San Gabriel Mountains) to the north.
-To the east, Mount Baldy (usually covered with pure white snow in the wintertime) touched the bright blue California sky.
-To the south, Mr. Huntington’s massive amount of land stretched through the San Gabriel Valley.
-It must have thrilled Mr. Huntington to look north from the Loggia & see his creation, the Huntington Library Building,built in the year 1919.
+To the far east, Mount Baldy (usually covered with pure white snow in the wintertime) touched the bright blue California sky.
+To the south, Mr. Huntington owned – massive amount of land stretched through the San Gabriel Valley.
+It must have thrilled Mr. Huntington to look north from the Loggia & see his creation, the Huntington Library Building, built in the year 1919.

-A large music box located in the Huntington Coatroom, (just off the Porte Cochere) provide background music for their “entertainments”.
-Sometimes, Mrs. Huntington hired a trio or quartet of professional musicians to serenade her guests.
-The large apricot veined marble table in the middle of the Loggia also functioned as the buffet table for the “alfresco” feasting of lovely afternoon tea dainties.
+A large music box located in the Huntington Coatroom, (the small room just off the Porte Cochere) provide background music for their “entertainments”.
+Sometimes, Mrs. Huntington sometimes hired a trio or quartet of professional musicians to serenade her guests.
+She liked violin & cello & opera, she also had a beautiful voice herself.
+Sometimes the Huntingtons asked HEH’s sister, Carrie Holladay or HEH’s daughter-in- law Mrs. Howard E. Huntington (Leslie) to play piano.

-The usual time period for the Huntington’s to be “in residence” at the San Marino Ranch was from January to May.
+The usual time period for the Huntington’s to be “In-Residence” at the San Marino Ranch was from January to May.
 It was unusual that they were at the Ranch in the summertime.
-The reasons for the Huntingtons being at the Ranch in the summer of 1919 are not quite clear; probably because World War II and also Mr. Huntington was building the Library Building.
-He was also shipping books from the Huntington New York mansion at No.2 57th Street in New York City to San Marino Ranch.
+The reasons for the Huntingtons being at the Ranch in the summer of 1916 and 1919 are not quite clear.
+It probably was because World War II & also Mr. Huntington was building the Library Building (1919).
+During that year of 1919, he was busy shipping books (by train) from the Huntington New York mansion at No. 2 57th Street in New York City to San Marino Ranch in California.

 In the local Los Angeles Examiner newspaper it was written: “When the Secretary of the Navy, Josephus Daniels & his wife, stopped briefly in Los Angeles on Monday, August 11, 1919, the Huntington’s gave a small luncheon tea for them.
 Edward [HEH] drove out with them from Los Angeles along with the Mayor [Mr. George Patton Sr.].
 He [H. E. Huntington] first took the guests on a stroll through the gardens, & then showed them a selection of his choice books & manuscripts.
 Then, Belle [Arabella] presided over a tea in their honor.
 Served on the Loggia for a select group of guests.”

-Orange Pekoe was Mrs. Huntington’s favorite tea, which was a mixture of India tea & Ceylon tea.
-Tall glasses of Iced Tea with a sprig of mint and orange slice served with iced tea silver spoon, served on a dainty lined tea saucer.
-A refreshing drink on a hot summer afternoon & was the rage in 1900’s; maybe Mint Juleps were served also.
+Orange Pekoe was Mrs. Huntington’s favorite tea, which was her special blend mixture of India tea & Ceylon tea.
+Tall glasses of Iced Tea with a sprig of mint and orange slice served with long iced tea silver spoon, served on a dainty doily lined tea saucer.
+A refreshing drink on a hot summer afternoon & was the rage in 1900’s; maybe Mint Juleps were served , also.

-From the Huntington mansion’s grocery lists. invoices & receipts, they illustrate what the Huntingtons might have served as refreshments.
+From the Huntington mansion’s grocery lists, invoices & receipts, they illustrate what the Huntingtons might have served as refreshments.
 For a tea luncheon, other cold beverages could have been offered like Ranch Lemonade or Orangeade, & Mr. Huntington’s favorite, Ginger Ale.
-The cooks also made, Homemade Root Beer in the Huntington kitchen at the ranch.
+The Huntington cooks also made their own, Homemade Root Beer in the Huntington kitchen at the ranch.
+Root beer made with a syrup of roots, herbs and spices.
+It had sassafras root, & licorice root, wintergreen herb leaves, with spices of allspice, anise, & ground cinnamon, vanilla extract, water, granulated sugar, & carbonated water.

 A festive sparkling Garden Party Punch (champagne punch) would have been made by the butler.
 The Huntington’s butler, Alfonzo would normally make this punch (as one of the Head Butler’s jobs).
 But Mr. Hertrich, the superintendent of the Ranch, was in charge of the keys to the wine cellar, if it had champagne or rum in it.
-Alfonso stated that the Huntington’s household staff (12-16) got along really well & helped each other out when the Huntington’s were entertaining..
+Alfonso stated that the Huntington’s household staff (16-20 employees) got along really well & helped each other out when the Huntington’s were entertaining.

 Garden Party Fruit Punch (1912)